 Although the Court agreed with NEIE on nearly every issue, the EPA had informed the Court that it had canceled the solicitation for the emergency and rapid response services contract.
 The Court wrote that the cancellation appeared “pretextual” to avoid award to NEIE.
 Nevertheless, the Court wrote, “[t]he court . . . cannot compel the EPA to award NEIE the SDVOSB Contract.”
 The Court ordered the EPA to pay NEIE’s bid and proposal costs, and NEIE may be able to recover attorneys’ fees under the Equal Access to Justice Act.
 Unfortunately, though, NEIE did not get the contract.

-The NEIE case is an important reminder that for SDVOSB set-asides under the SBA’s rules, eligibility is determined at the time of award.
+The NEIE case is an important reminder that for SDVOSB set-asides under the SBA’s rules, eligibility is determined at the time of the initial offer.
 More than this principle of law, however, the NEIE case is a troubling example of an overzealous agency run amok.
 Here, the EPA essentially invented a new SDVOSB rule–namely, that NEIE was required to inform the agency, after proposal submission, of the veteran’s death–and not only withheld the contract on the basis of its invented rule, but even proposed NEIE for debarment.
 By going to the Court, NEIE recovered its good name, but not the contract it fought so hard to win.